0xMiden/miden-client/docs/typedoc/web-client/classes/CodeBuilder.md

 > **compileAccountComponent**(`account_code`, `storage_slots`): [`AccountComponent`](AccountComponent.md)

-Given an `AccountComponentCode`, and it's storage slots, compiles it with the available modules under this builder.
+Given an `AccountComponentCode`, and its storage slots, compiles it with the available modules under this builder.
 Returns the compiled account component code.

 #### Parameters